Borbo fatuellus fatuellus - Long-horned swift

 Williams, M,C. (2008), Butterflies and Skippers of the Afrotropical Region, Hesperiidae subfamily Hesperiinae (pt.
 II), Online Encyclopaedia p.
 117.

+The DRC flora team (2025).
 Flora of the Democratic Republic of Congo: Lepidoptera - Butterflies and Moths: Borbo fatuellus fatuellus.

 Terms of use